michalyao/evermonkey/README.md

 You can use `ever new` to create an untitle file with metadata support, edit it and use `ever publish` to publish it to evernote.
 And of course more than that.

 Why EverMonkey is better?
-EverMonkey is Inspired by the Sublime Test one, make local caches to avoid making net request everytime and in result you got a fast experience.
+EverMonkey is Inspired by the Sublime Text one, make local caches to avoid making net request everytime and in result you got a fast experience.

 Although nowadays it looks simple or maybe ugly, but I am going to make it better.